-Credit risk strategy and the credit risk policy are approved by the Board and the credit risk portfolio is monitored on a monthly basis at the Management Integrated Risk Committee.
+The credit risk strategy and credit risk policy are approved by the Board and the credit risk portfolio is monitored on a monthly basis at the Management Integrated Risk Committee.
 The Board Credit Committee is the ultimate credit approving authority of the Bank and approves all exposures above the Management Credit Committee delegated authority.

-Concentration Risk
+Concentration risk